Slattz/Ever_Oasis-NTR-Cheats/README.md

 # Ever Oasis NTR Cheats Plugin

-This is a cheats plugin for EVer Oasis on 3DS.
+This is a cheats plugin for Ever Oasis on 3DS.
 This plugin currently only supports USA & EUR.

 How To Use: